mirnavazquez/Bin_visualization/README.md

-# Bin_visualization
+# Bin tools

-I will put here some of the scripts I have used to visualize the data.
+Here are some scripts to do stuff with your bins.

+- Create bubble plots
+- Calculate genome statistics